Ice Blue Skies

 flocks of geese split the air with honking cries.

-And snow clouds dapple winter's ice-blue skies
+And snow clouds dapple Winter's ice-blue skies;

 as winds kiss the trees with audible sighs.

-Dawn's first light ignites a sanguine sunrise,
+Dawn's first light ignites an ice-cold sunrise;

-but gone are the songbirds and butterflies.
+long-gone are the songbirds and butterflies.

-storing up food or fat, they winterize.
+turning food into fat, they winterize.

 Hibernating bears must bulk up their size,

-not gorging in the fall would be unwise.
+not gorging in the Fall would be unwise.

-should the need to surface early arise.
+should the need to wake up early arise.

 for nature doesn't react well to surprise.

-Facing starvation and all it implies,
+Fighting starvation and all it implies;

-some species adapt and cannibalize.
+some species evolved to cannibalize.

 Copyright © Emile Pinet | Year Posted 2020